opendp/opendp/R/opendp/README.md

 Most Python examples have not yet been translated to R:
 These hints will help you apply the Python examples to R.

+## r-polars compatibility target

+The foundational Polars integration targets r-polars `v1.7.0`, Polars `1.36.1` / Rust Polars `0.52.0` at revision `2a151c10fa76790711c2f75e6d012dd69c627ddd`, and DSL schema hash `4aade69a4a8aba464f5bb77824e189450cfdd5ba9f38a843b2282b1fea4a071d`.

+For plugin-expression integration tests, build r-polars v1.7.0 with `ffi_plugin` added to its `polars-lazy` dependency features.
+The stock v1.7.0 binary supports ordinary expression and logical-plan serialization but omits the `FfiPlugin` DSL variant.

+Rewritten execution plugins are internal to `make_private_lazyframe()`; there is no generic R plugin constructor.
+A private measurement returns a single-use release whose `collect()` method materializes an r-polars `DataFrame` and rejects subsequent collections.

 - After invoking `library(opendp)` all functions are available: There are no namespaces like those of the Python library.
 - The chaining operator in R is `|>`, as opposed to `>>` in Python.
 - Type arguments like `.T` are prefixed with a period in R to avoid name conflicts, while in Python it is plain `T`.